An isolated sliver of land between the towering Andes and the Pacific ocean. Chile boasts an incredible amount of sights packed into its length.

-Come with us on a journey through this extraodinary land, from the fire of the Atacama Desert in the north to the ice of Patagonia in the south – let us tell you, it is quite the adventure!
+Come with us on a journey through Chile, an extraordinary land!
+From the fire of the Atacama Desert in the north to the ice of Patagonia in the south.
+Let us tell you, it is quite the adventure!

 The driest place on earth, the Atacama is exactly what you’d imagine Mars to look like.
 As a result, its stark beauty is in the simplicity of its shapes and colours; valleys and ridges formed of jagged triangles of rock, perfectly symmetrical volcanos, all in the same hues of red, that shift to purples and blacks as the sunsets.

 These are the views you’ll get from simply staying in the vibrant desert hub of the San Pedro de Atacama.
 Venture deeper and you’ll find a more varied palette.